ZcashFoundation/zebra/README.md

 On many-core machines (like, 32-core) the build is very fast; on 2-core machines it's less fast.

+We continuously test that our builds and tests pass on:
+- Windows Server 2019
+- macOS Big Sur 11.0
+- Ubuntu 18.04 / the latest LTS
+- Debian Buster

-We usually run zebrad on systems with:
+We usually run `zebrad` on systems with:
 - 4+ CPU cores
 - 16+ GB RAM
 - 50GB+ available disk space for finalized state

-The major constraint we've found on zebrad performance is the network weather, especially the ability to make good connections to other Zcash network peers.
+The major constraint we've found on `zebrad` performance is the network weather, especially the ability to make good connections to other Zcash network peers.

 ### Current Features